-Word reading is only one dimension of the teaching of reading and we recognise that comprehension is crucial in order to generate enthusiasm for readina and develop readers' contextual understanding.
+Word reading is only one dimension of the teaching of reading and we recognise that comprehension is crucial in order to generate enthusiasm for develop reading and readers' contextual understanding.
 Through our literacy rich curriculum, our pupils are exposed to an extensive and varied selection of fiction, non-fiction texts and poetry, which allows them to gain knowledge of the world in which they live.
-Comprehension requires pupils to draw on linguistic knowledge and therefore an explicit and consistent approach to the teaching of vocabularv grammar is embedded and throughout the school.
+Comprehension requires pupils to draw on linguistic knowledge and therefore an explicit and consistent approach to the teaching of vocabulary embedded and grammar is throughout the school.